krishnakanthpps/PerfDashboard/README.md

 0. Github for documentation and source control.
+0. Linux Ubuntu running on all servers.
+0. <a href="#LogstashForwarder"> Logstash Forwarder</a>
+   on all servers to direct log entry flow to a collector.

 0. JMeter to create load on the system artificially by using Java programs to emulate many real clients.